Struct biodivine_lib_bdd::Bdd

 pub fn var_restrict(&self, variable: BddVariable, value: bool) -> Bdd

-, and then eliminates said variable using projection.
+Fixes a variable to the given value, and then eliminates said variable using projection.

-if and only if v[variable = value]
+A valuation v satisfies the resulting formula B' if and only if v[variable = value]

-satisfied the original formula B
+satisfied the original formula B.

 sourceimpl Bdd